codecountR

 Counting Codes in a Text and Preparing Data for Analysis

 Data analysis often requires coding, especially when data are collected through interviews, observations, or questionnaires.
 As a result, code counting and data preparation are essential steps in the analysis process.
-Analysts may need to count the codes in a text (tokenization and counting of pre-established codes) and prepare the data (e.g., min-max normalization, Z-score, robust scaling, Box-Cox transformation, and non-parametric bootstrap).
-For the Box-Cox transformation (Box & Cox, 1964,
+Analysts may need to count the codes in a text (Tokenization, counting of pre-established codes, computing the co-occurrence matrix by line) and prepare the data (e.g., min-max normalization, Z-score, robust scaling, Box-Cox transformation, and non-parametric bootstrap).
+For the Box-Cox transformation (Box & Cox, 1964, https://www.jstor.org/stable/2984418), the optimal Lambda is determined using the log-likelihood method.
+Non-parametric bootstrap involves randomly sampling data with replacement.
+Two random number generators are also integrated: a Lehmer congruential generator for uniform distribution and a Box-Muller generator for normal distribution.
+Package for educational purposes.

 - R versionunknown